-By selecting [Peak Fit - Show/Correct Fit Parameters] a dialogue box appears which allows to edit and to change the start parameters for the fit procedure and the relation between them.
+By selecting [Peak Fit - Show/Correct Fit Parameters] or the pop-up command [Peak Fit Show Parameters] a dialogue box appears which allows to edit and to change the start parameters for the fit procedure and the relation between them.
 The parameters can be saved as absolute values with Save, printed with Print or accepted for peak fitting with OK.

 Preview will show the result of the manually corrected peaks.
 This option is a special feature to test the changed parameters.
-With the buttons -AP and AP+ the active peak-fit component can be changed.
-The number of peak-fit components can be decreased or increase with the buttons -PN or PN+.
+With the buttons -AP and AP+. the active peak-fit component can be changed.
+The number of peak-fit components can be decreased or increase with the buttons -PN and PN+.
 The buttons -DS and DS+ change the dialogue size.

 Fig. 20.
-Screen shot: Left: plot of inelastic electron scattering cross-section using UNIFIT (example: Universal cross section), right: dialogue menu of the fittable background for the input the parameters, project: Documents\Unifit 2022 User Files\examples\Specials\Universal cross section.ufp
+Screen shot: Left: plot of inelastic electron scattering cross-section using UNIFIT (example: Universal cross section), right: dialogue menu of the fittable background for the input the parameters, project: Documents\Unifit_2023_User_Files\examples\Specials\Universal_cross_section.ufp

 In case of relative fit parameters the commands Masterpeak and Slavepeak define the active peak-fit component.
 The fit parameters of a master peak are absolute.
 The fit parameters of the slave peaks are defined always relative to the corresponding master peak (the corresponding master peak is the master peak with the highest number, but lower than the number of the slave peak, e.g. peak fit with five components: 1. component: master peak, component 1: slave peak, relative to the component 1, component 2: slave peak, relative to the component 1, component 4: master peak, component 5: slave peak, relative to the component 4).
-Test projects are saved:

-Unifit_2022_User_Files\test spectra\Test37.ufp - Test43.ufp.
+Test projects are saved: Unifit_2023_User_Files\test spectra\Test37.ufp - Test43.ufp.

 Copy and Export generate an image of the fit-parameter table.
 Cancel closes the dialogue box without accepting changes.
-The preferences for the fit parameters can be changed and saved as special files (Unifit_2022_User_Files\settings\paraset1.par for the product and sum function or Unifit_2022_User_Files\settings\paraset2.par for convolution) using the Save button, too.
+The preferences for the fit parameters can be changed and saved as special files (Unifit_2023_User_Files\settings\paraset1.par for the product and sum function or Unifit_2023_User_Files\settings\paraset2.par for convolution) using the Save button, too.
 Additionally, the absolute and relative peak areas are given when a previous peak fit was performed.
 Act as follows:

-- 1. Select [Peak Fit Show/Correct Fit Parameters]- - 2.
+- 1. Select [Peak Fit Show/Correct Fit Parameters] or the pop-up command [Peak Fit Show Parameters]. - 2.
 Change/accept start parameters and fixing confirm with OK or leave the dialogue box without accepting the changes with Cancel. - 3.
-Select [Peak Fit Iteration]. - 4.
+Select [Peak Fit Iteration] or the pop-up command [Peak Fit Iteration]. - 4.
 Define the number of iterations and confirm with OK which starts the fit, - 5.
 Edit/change the parameters after the fit procedure directly with Show Fit Parameters or by using [Peak Fit Show/Correct Fit Parameters] again.